These preferences are global and affect all records, across all OUs:

 Two factor authentication allows an additional level of security to guard against password theft.
-When logging into iPassport, in addition to entering a username and password, users will be sent a code via email.
-Copy and paste this code into the field in order to access the system.
+When logging into iPassport, in addition to entering a username and password, users will have the option of receiving a code via email or through an ‘authenticator’ app.
+They will then need to copy and paste this code into the field in order to access the system.

-When using two factor authentication, administrators can choose to use code validation each time a user logs in or use the additional code validation to check after a set number of days.
-For example, admin could ask their users to verify their identity using the email code once a week.
-The rest of the time they would login normally.
+When using two factor authentication, administrators can choose to use code validation each time a user logs in or only use it to check after a set number of days.
+For example, the system can be set to ask users to verify their identity using the 2-factor authentication once a week.
+The rest of the time they can login normally.

-‘Max Attempts’ decides how many times user can incorrectly enter verification code before their account is locked.
+‘Max Attempts’ - defines how many times a user can incorrectly enter the verification code before their account is locked

 If this value is changed the new settings will only take effect when the original period expires.
 For example, if this was set to 30 days then users will be asked to enter a second factor code once and then 30 days later and so on.
 If admin then change this value to 5 days, any user who has already entered a code will not be asked again for 30 days.
 The new 5 days period will take effect when they are next asked to enter a code.